damnedpie/godot-cas/README.md

 This plugin's configuration file `GodotCas.gdap` contains all adapters out of the box (excluding beta and cross-promo).
 Usually it's not desirable because your app may be not making use of all of them and having unnecessary adapters present will increase build size.
 Feel free to add/remove adapters and their repositories according to your needs.

 Make sure to check out [**this list of adapters**](https://github.com/cleveradssolutions/CAS-Android/tree/master/Adapters#casai-mediation-adapters) and also [**this guide page**](https://github.com/cleveradssolutions/CAS-Android/wiki/Manual-setup) from CAS official wiki.

+Also check `adapters-list.txt` for precise dependencies and repositories for Optimal and Families presets.

 ### Other optional dependencies